 The following are the major differences between explicit cost and implicit cost

-- Explicit Cost is incurred when the entity has to pay for the utilization of factors of production.
+- Explicit Cost is incurred when the entity has to pay for the utilisation of factors of production.
 Implicit Cost is the opportunity cost, which is incurred when the entity uses the owner’s resources like capital inventory etc.

 - Explicit Cost is also known as out-of-pocket cost while Implicit costs are known as imputed cost.